 How often will you publish?

-Set the schedule for publishing new content in your editorial calendar.
+- Schedule time in your calendar to write.
 Having set dates for publishing can help remind you that it’s time for new content.
-Otherwise, time will pass and no content will get published.

 Be realistic.
 Plan a schedule that can work for you and stick with it as best possible.